-Most of the historic architecture does not follow one specific style, but is influenced by many.
-The commercial development in the Village area is an eclectic mix of buildings, but there is a similar vocabulary in the building design and construction materials.
+Most of the historic architecture does not follow one specific style, but is influenced The commercial by many. development in the Village area is an eclectic mix of buildings, but there is a similar vocabulary in the building design and construction materials.
 The development for the residential and commercial buildings generally fits within one or more of the following architectural styles.